-In the case of newly allocated slots i.e. slots allocated other than on the basis of historical precedence as described in paragraphs 6.8.1.1, 6.8.1.2 and 6.4, the coordinator may refuse to confirm the exchange if not satisfied that it improves the operating position of the airline to whom those new slots were allocated.
+In the case of newly allocated slots i.e. slots allocated which are not historic slots as described in 6.8.1.1, 6.8.1.2 and 6.4, the coordinator may refuse to confirm the exchange if he/she is not satisfied that it improves the operating position of the airline to whom those new slots were allocated.
 Dialogue between coordinator and the airline is essential in such circumstances.